kuhyeon11/kuhyeon11.github.io/_posts/2024-08-27-ghost_restaurant.md

   return 0LL;
 }
 ```
-In main, we can make oven. <br />
+In the main function, we can create ovens. <br />
 Oven's maximum number is 4, and each oven is managed by muti-threading. <br />
-All variables that could become race conditions were mutexed. <br />
+All variables that could lead to race conditions are protected by mutexes. <br />
 <br />

 - oven_thread